douaemaarouf/personal-portfolio/design-plan/design-journey-final.md

 (https://www.w3schools.com/howto/howto_js_modal.asp) - Referenced for understanding modal functionality principles

 (https://chat.openai.com) -
-Assisted with debugging my interactivity JS file, specifically to teach me how to get my modal to stop popping up so soon
+Assisted with debugging my interactivity JS file, specifically to teach me how to get my modal to stop popping up so soon.
+Also used it to help me filter out redundancy in my CSS file and optimize it.
+All suggestions were understood and customized to fit the class guidelines and my original content.

 (https://www.youtube.com/watch?v=POX3dT-pB4E) -
 Used to help me understand how to build the typewriter animation on the homepage, especially for timing out each character and looping with a pause after completion.